-The owners of this small yard in the San Francisco bay area hired KL Designs to redesign their outdoor space to accommodate raised wood planters in which they can grown vegetables and herbs.
-Building raised beds allows the plants to grow in quality soil, keeps them away from city-dwelling critters (squirrels, mice), and provides easy access for maintaining the vegetables.Continue to 12 of 23 below.
+The owners of this small yard in the San Francisco Bay area hired KL Designs to redesign their outdoor space to accommodate raised wood planters in which they can grow vegetables and herbs.
+Building raised beds allow the plants to grow in quality soil, keeps them away from city-dwelling critters (such as squirrels and mice), and provides easy access for maintaining the vegetables.Continue to 12 of 23 below.

 12 of 23

 For symmetry and organization, a patio made of irregularly shaped Arizona flagstone was replaced by designers Blue Hibiscus Gardens with rectangular bluestone tiles in an ashlar pattern.
 A matching side patio was added using base rock and pre-cut pavers.
 A cozy deck features built-in seating and a concrete-top natural gas fire pit with prism fire glass.
 New plants include a Japanese maple and Pittosporum 'Silver Sheen'.Continue to 13 of 23 below.